Forbs

 Cleaning process: Dry pods in cloth bags for two weeks with fan-forced air.
 Pass pods through a debearder or stationary combine to release seeds and detach fluff.
 Follow up by fan winnowing (outside on a relatively calm day) to remove most of the fluff.
 Air-screen the remaining material.
 Indent cylinder removes broken bits of pods and stems from seed.

-Seed storage: cool/dry (orthodox)
+Seed storage: cool/dry (33-50° F, 30-50% RH)

 Released Germplasm

-Source Identified material: Natural Selections/Iowa Ecotype Zones 1, 2, IA
+Source identified material: Natural Selections/Iowa Ecotype Zones 1, 2, IA

-Cultivated varieties: ‘Ice Ballet,’ ‘Cinderella,’ and ‘Milkmaid’
+Cultivated variety (cultivar): ‘Ice Ballet,’ ‘Cinderella,’ and ‘Milkmaid’

 References